Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Touch
 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 hour
-You touch a creature and choose STR, DEX, INT, WIS, or CHAa.
+You touch a creature and choose STR, DEX, INT, WIS, or CHA .
 For the duration, the target has Advantage on ability checks using the chosen ability.
 **Using a Higher-Level Spell Slot.** You can target one additional creature for each spell slot level above 2.
 You can choose a different ability for each target.
 - **Classes**: Artificer, Bard, Cleric, Druid, Ranger, Sorcerer, Wizard *(Source: PHB'24, page 268)*